lvarayut/relay-fullstack/README.md

 [Precss](https://github.com/jonathantneal/precss) - Use Sass-like markup in your CSS.

-[Gaze](https://github.com/shama/gaze) - A globbing fs.watch wrapper used for watching files and live-reloading a back-end server.
+[Nodemon](http://nodemon.io) - Monitor for any changes in your node.js application and automatically restart the server.

 ## Credits
 - Relay Fullstack is inspired by [relay-starter-kit](https://github.com/relayjs/relay-starter-kit).
 Please take a look at the original code to learn more.